Kenyan footballers are also discouraged from any intimacies three days to a match — or greeting women before crucial matches

 Never mind he the greatest marathoner of this, and any other generation since Noah, since the pyramids and Greek civilizations that gave the world marathons.

-Indeed, the team handling the Ineos 1:59 Challenge is leaving nothing to chance.
-British billionaire Richard Ratcliff, owner of Ineos, the world’s fifth largest chemical company is the money behind the challenge.
+Indeed, the team that handled Kipchoge’s Ineos 1:59 Challenge in 2019 left nothing to chance.
+British billionaire Richard Ratcliff, owner of Ineos, the world’s fifth largest chemical company was the money behind the Challenge.

 Besides Kipchoge’s coaches and manager, Valentijn Trouw, Ratcliffe roped in sports psychologists, sports doctors, physiotherapists, nutritionists and hand-picked pacemakers.

-So serious is the task ahead the Ineos 1:59 Challenge Team even has a meteorologist.
-The Challenge will be any dates between October 12 and 14 depending on the weather expert yet, Vienna in Switzerland was selected for its good October weather.
+So serious is the task ahead the Ineos 1:59 Challenge Team even had a meteorologist.
+The Challenge was to be between any dates between October 12 and 14, 2019 depending on the weather expert yet, Vienna in Switzerland was selected for its good October weather.

-Team Kipchoge also has performance experts.
-These are the dudes who banned any sexual relations for Kipchoge to ready his loins for an event which will be watched simultaneously by billions around the world.
+Team Kipchoge also had performance experts.
+These are the dudes who banned any sexual relations for Kipchoge to ready his loins for an event watched simultaneously by billions around the world.

-By now you know Kipchoge has won 11 of the 12 marathons and only lost when he came second to compatriot Wilson Kipsang in the 2013 Berlin Marathon.
+By now you know Kipchoge had won 11 of the 12 marathons and only lost when he came second to compatriot Wilson Kipsang in the 2013 Berlin Marathon.

 Research indicates ‘field events’ in the bedroom is the same as running